Published June 10, 2022

 Helping Students Put Their Best App Forward

-In 2020 and 2021, UPP was offered remotely, which extended its reach to international students.
-Still as successful as ever, it is now held over two busy days.
-The programming focuses on supporting rising high school seniors and students taking a gap year.
+In 2020, 2021, and 2022, UPP was offered remotely, which extended its reach to international students.
+Still as successful as ever, this year’s program will be held in-person on NYU Abu Dhabi’s beautiful Saadiyat Island campus, over two busy days in August.
+The programming will focus on supporting rising high school seniors and students taking a gap year.
 UPP helps them find the right college fit and gather all tools and resources to put together the best college application possible.

 UPP lead Hanan Abed tells me, “The best part [of UPP] is to see the lightbulb turn on.
 For some students, it’s the first time they are thinking about university.
 They are motivated enough to give up part of their summer to do this.
 They’re on the right track!”